retrosnob/retrosnob.github.io/pythonbook.md

 In Python, `and` takes precedence over `or`.
 For example, `True or False and False` evaluates to `True`, whereas `(True or False) and False` evaluates to `False`.

+I think it's unlikely that the GCSE would require you to know this, but it's handy to know when you write your own programs.

 ## Example program using operators
 This program asks the user to enter a number between 1 and 10 (inclusive) and prints an appropriate message.
 ```Python